YamanAlBochi/Sentiment-Analysis-for-a-Social-media-company/README.md

 - Merging of sample data set tables
 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity Task.
-- In this project, I have done data merging and data cleaning in Excel
+- In this project, I have done data merging and data cleaning in Excel.